 Enable the developer settings menu by going to Settings -> About device and pressing on the build number menu entry until developer mode is enabled.

 The initial install should be performed by flashing the factory images.
-This will wipe all the existing data.
-The factory images tarball can be downloaded from the builds page.
+This will replace the existing OS installation and wipe all the existing data.

 adb reboot bootloader from Android.

 The bootloader now needs to be unlocked to allow flashing new images:

 On some older models of Pixel 2 XL it's necessary to unlock the critical partitions.